MyrikLD/msi-perkeyrgb/README.md

 Permissions
 ----------

-**IMPORTANT** : you need to have read/write access to the HID interface of your keyboard.
+**IMPORTANT** : You need to have read/write access to the HID interface of your keyboard.
 The included udev rule should take care of that, but here are some instructions just in case :

 The HID interface is shown as `/dev/hidraw*` where `*` can be 0, 1, 2... (there can be more than one if you have a USB mouse or keyboard plugged in).
 Find the right one (try them all if necessary) and give yourself permissions with `# chmod 666 /dev/hidraw*`.